goldfish1974/frank/README.md

 Frank will run on any hosting platform that supports the [Web API](http://asp.net/web-api/) library.
-To hook up your Frank application, use the `Register` extension method Frank adds to instances of `HttpConfiguration`.
+To hook up your Frank application, use the `Resource.route` function and pass it your `HttpConfiguration` and root `Resource`.

-    config.Register app
+    Resource.route config app

-This extension adds a default route to your `HttpConfiguration` instance and adds a `DelegatingHandler` instance to the `HttpConfiguration.MessageHandlers` collection.
-If you want to add a Frank application to an existing Web API app, you should explicitly add your route and handler, as order is very important.
+This function makes a lot of changes to your configuration at present, so don't expect to be able to use this in conjunction with other Web API approaches.

 ## TODO